NREL/EnergyPlus/design/FY2021/NFP-Dedicated_Exhaust_Fans.md

 #### ZoneHVAC:ExhaustSystem as Zone Equipment ####

-The newly ZoneHVAC:ExhaustSystem will be simulated as zone equipment, so it must be added to the zone equipment list.
+The new ZoneHVAC:ExhaustSystem will be simulated as zone equipment, so it must be added to the zone equipment list.

 It is also possible to included multiple ZoneHVAC:ExhaustSystem objects for a single zone, such as mutiple exhaust hoods in a laboratory [4, 5] which may operate on different schedules.